 When you purchase a new vehicle, you can make a choice that can affect our air quality.

 The “Clean Vehicle List” is provided to help you make a purchasing decision that can help reduce air pollution.
 As more people make informed decisions when selecting a new vehicle, all of us will breathe cleaner air.

-This year’s listing for model year 2015 includes one fuel cell vehicle, fifteen Type II Electric Vehicle, one Type 1.5 Electric Vehicles, fifteen neighborhood electric vehicles, seven Transitional Zero Emission Vehicles, and nineteen models of Advanced Technology Partial Zero Emission Vehicles (AT PZEVs).
+This year’s listing for model year 2016 includes two fuel cell vehicles, 10 Type III vehicles, fourteen Type II Electric Vehicles, one Type 1.5 Electric Vehicles, sixteen neighborhood electric vehicles, eleven Transitional Zero Emission Vehicles, and nineteen models of Advanced Technology Partial Zero Emission Vehicles (AT PZEVs).

 Fuel cell vehicles with hydrogen produced from renewable energy hold the promise of virtually pollution-free transportation and independence from imported petroleum.

 An all-electric vehicle (EV) stores all its energy in batteries.
 Transitional Zero Emission Vehicle (TZEV) stores some energy in batteries, and has a gas engine to extend range.

 In New Jersey, emissions from cars and light-trucks account for about 30% of the total hydrocarbons and oxides of nitrogen emissions in the air that contribute to the formation of ground-level ozone or “smog” during the summer months.

 By referring to the “Clean Vehicle List”, New Jersey's consumers can select a vehicle that is completely clean with no fossil fuel use, or a Partial Zero Emission (PZEV) that is up to 90% cleaner than the average new 2004 model year vehicle, at little or no extra cost (source: California Air Resources Board ).
 In many cases, the higher initial cost will be more than offset through fuel savings over the life of the vehicle.